 Technology or product needs to be at TRL 5 completed – to be eligible to the EIC Fast Track scheme for the EIC Accelerator call (see the Award criteria elements for EIC Accelerator in the EIC Work Programme).

-All these activities are considered eligible for funding in the EIC pre-accelerator call as long as they are needed to progress from TRL 4 to TRL 6.
+All these activities are considered eligible for funding in the EIC Pre-Accelerator call as long as they are needed to progress from TRL 4 to TRL 6.

 The standard application form template available in the submission workflow of the Funding & Tenders portal and a guide on lump sums published on the website of the call show the structure needed for the proposal.